LenweSaralonde/MusicianMIDI/README.md

 Mac users don't experience this problem because macOS was designed with music creation in mind.

+Additional audio latency may also be caused by using wireless headphones or speakers.
+It's recommended that you use wired ones to reduce latency.

 The solution is to use an external synthesizer for audio feedback, instead of relying on Musician's.

 ### Using a hardware synthesizer